Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Experiment Details

-These results demonstrate that policies trained on one specific distribution of VNs may not always generalize perfectly to others.
-This highlights \numcirc{8} \textit{ the importance of generalization not just to varying load, but also to varying types of demand}.
-For practical systems where service characteristics can evolve, choosing algorithms that demonstrate robustness in such fluctuating scenarios, as identifiable through Virne, is important.
+Overall, these results highlight that \numcirc{13} \textit{policies trained on a specific VN distribution may not generalize well to others, underscoring the need to generalize not only across load levels but also across demand types.} For practical systems where service characteristics can evolve, choosing algorithms that demonstrate robustness in such fluctuating scenarios, as identifiable through Virne, is important.